Commissioning Club

 Have you always dreamed of making something creative from the ground up?
 Perhaps actively contributing to the creation of art in our time?
 It’s an electrifying process and you can be a part of the future of chamber music by joining our Moab Music Festival Commissioning Club!
 Club members help MMF commission new works annually, taking a journey through the composition process, from inception to the world premiere performance during the Festival.

-JOIN THE 2023 COMMISSIONING CLUB NOW
+JOIN THE 2024 COMMISSIONING CLUB

 *$500 minimum donation for annual commissioning club membership.

-To donate online, visit our donation link by clicking the Join button below and select “Commissioning Club” from the appropriate dropdown menu.
+To donate/join online, visit our donation link by clicking the button below and select “Commissioning Club” from the appropriate dropdown menu.

 All members of the Club receive special VIP benefits, including the following: